Bookkeeping is part of every business, but there's more than one way to get it done.

 Range: Around $200 to $1,000 per month

-Accounting firms can offer a wider range of services than a virtual bookkeeper, at sometimes a lower cost than a part-time bookkeeper.
-Instead of being focused solely on bookkeeping, they can offer you those broader accounting services like payroll, sales tax and budgeting.
+Accounting firms can offer a wider range of services than a virtual bookkeeper, and may still cost less than a part-time bookkeeper.
+Instead of focusing solely on bookkeeping, they can offer you those broader accounting services like payroll, sales tax and budgeting.

 Accounting firms are best for business owners who are looking for more personalized advice, want to understand their finances on a deeper level, or prefer to meet with a bookkeeper in person.

-- Volume of transactions: The amount of transactions you have or the amount you’re earning from your transactions can affect your price.
-The higher volume of activity you have, the more complicated your bookkeeping will be.
+- Volume of transactions: The size and frequency of your typical transactions can affect your price.
+The higher the volume of activity, the more complicated (and expensive) your bookkeeping will be.

 - Specific services: Unlike virtual bookkeepers that charge a flat rate for all their services, accounting firms often charge you based on specific services.
 Depending on what services you’re looking for, this pricing method may lower or increase your costs.

 - Complexity of your books: If your books are more complex, you could end up paying more for a bookkeeper.
 For example, you may have to pay more if you have an extensive chart of accounts (which could be a mistake) because it takes your bookkeeper more time to complete.